andyst-dev/cpp_part2-42/README.md

 ```

 ## Learning outcomes
-This repository continues the C++98 learning path with more advanced language features and standard library usage.
+This repository was my first real base in the more advanced side of C++98.
 It helped build solid foundations in:
 - exception handling
 - abstract class design